nathanfieldsteel/nathanfieldsteel.github.io/about.md

 group](https://math.as.uky.edu/algebra-and-number-theory) at the
 University of Kentucky, where I worked with [Uwe Nagel](http://www.ms.uky.edu/~uwenagel/) on problems in computational mathematics and commutative algebra.
-During the 2021-2022 academic year, I will be a lecturer at the University of Kentucky.
+Until 2022 I was a lecturer at the University of Kentucky.
 I am currently on the job market.

 Before coming to the University of Kentucky, I went to graduate school at the [University of Illinois](https://math.illinois.edu/) where I